 Ontario's three electricity plans charge very different rates — and the plan you choose can mean a 7-year payback vs a 13-year payback on solar + battery

 After the 30% rate increase in November 2025, TOU on-peak is 20.3¢/kWh, Tiered is 10.3¢/12.5¢/kWh, and ULO ranges from 3.9¢ overnight to 39.1¢ on-peak.
-With solar + battery, ULO's 35.2¢/kWh spread generates $1,000–$1,500/year more savings than TOU.
+With solar + battery, ULO's 35.2¢/kWh spread can generate up to $1,000–$1,500/year more savings than TOU, depending on usage and system size.

 How Ontario Electricity Pricing Works